15 of the worlds hottest cities were registered in India. 5 of these are in Maharashtra!

 The water cycle is interrupted.
 Not only does the heat cause more evaporation from our reservoirs, our rain cycles are increasingly delayed and concentrated.
 Our groundwater is increasingly over-exploited and lost forever.

 Our food security is endangered as crops fail, have lower yields and because food storage becomes increasingly difficult.
+Crop farmers are having to use advanced weather management equipment, like these solar monitoring systems, in the best attempt to save their yield.

 Our stability and security become threatened as we migrate in response to the climate breakdown.